 I created a simple workbook for us to plan our goals and track our progress over the next 12 months.
 I believe in starting now, whether it’s January or July, so I created a non-dated version which I will share as a free download soon!

-Eliminating Toxicity and Healing Trauma
+Eliminating Toxicity, Healing Trauma

-Without getting too deep, because it would take a lot of time, I need to let go of generational patterns and family dysfunction that have overshadowed my life for far too long.
+Without getting too deep, because it would take a lot of time, I need to let go of generational patterns and family dysfunction that has overshadowed my life for far too long.
 My family is currently wrapped up in a bad situation, in which my grandmother has been drained of her resources and finances, leaving her without the necessary funds to provide properly for her care.

 It has been sickening, sad and infuriating to uncover how her resources and assets have been depleted.
 She deserves to live out the remainder of her days in her own home with professional, 24-hour care.
-Yet that is no longer an option due to how her resources have been manipulated and managed.
+Yet that is no longer an option due to how her resources have been manipulated and mismanaged.

 I’m really trying to process all of this from a place of compassion, but it’s hard.
 I have legitimate and valid feelings to work through, going back to my childhood.